antman1p/gomythic/README.md

 # Mythic GoLang Scripting Interface

-The `Mythic_Go_Scripting` package creates a way to interact and control a Mythic instance programmatically and is the GoLang implementation of the Python `mythic` package.
+The `gomythic` package creates a way to interact and control a Mythic instance programmatically and is the GoLang implementation of the Python `mythic` package.
 Mythic is a Command and Control (C2) framework for Red Teaming.
 The code is on GitHub (https://github.com/its-a-feature/Mythic) and the Mythic project's documentation is on GitBooks (https://docs.mythic-c2.net).
 ## Installation

 You can install the mythic scripting interface from github using `go get`: